doctest/doctest/doc/markdown/roadmap.md

     - make a gif showing how code is written, compiled and executed
     - graphs in the benchmarks page instead of tables? generate graph from data

-    - docs about sort-of data driven testing - with INFO and SUBCASE

     - https://www.paypal.me/onqtam
     - https://github.com/jch/html-pipeline/blob/master/lib/html/pipeline/sanitization_filter.rb#L45-L48
     - add a new page for build systems and integration